Volume 9, Issue 03 (March 2017): ‘IS Terrorist Attacks and Battlefront Losses’

 This March issue also examines IS jihadist propaganda and information warfare in cyberspace.
 Remy Mahzam highlights the great emphasis IS places on online propaganda, and the significance of its propaganda magazine Rumiyah (Rome).
 He looks at IS calls for various forms of attacks to be executed, and attempts to influence specific groups of readers through exploitation of religious texts and powerful emotional and spiritual messaging.
 He concludes by spelling out what needs to be done to counter IS digital warfare.

 Iftekharul Bashar looks at the threat in Bangladesh, six months after the Dhaka Café attack and argues that even though the security establishment has weakened IS through hard approaches, the group is far from eliminated.
 In his view, the current administration needs to adopt a long-term approach to tackle the broader issue of radicalisation and the diverse threat emanating from IS, Al Qaeda and other associated groups in the country.

-Commentaries / Conflict and Stability / Global / Middle East and North Africa (MENA) / South Asia / Southeast Asia and ASEAN / Terrorism Studies
+Conflict and Stability / Counter Terrorist Trends and Analyses / Global / Middle East and North Africa (MENA) / South Asia / Southeast Asia and ASEAN / Terrorism Studies